ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 ## Message Bindings {#message-bindings}

 Note that the EST-oscore message characteristics are identical to those specified in Section 4.4 of {{RFC9148}}.
-It is therefore required that
+Therefore, the following applies:

-  * The EST-oscore endpoints support delayed responses (see {{Section 4.7 of RFC9148}})
+  * EST-oscore endpoints MUST support delayed responses (see {{Section 4.7 of RFC9148}})
-  * The endpoints supports the following CoAP options: OSCORE, Uri-Host, Uri-Path, Uri-Port, Content-Format, Block1, Block2, and Accept.
+  * EST-oscore endpoints MUST support the following CoAP options: OSCORE, Uri-Host, Uri-Path, Uri-Port, Content-Format, Block1, Block2, and Accept.
     EST-oscore servers MUST implement Block1 and Block2.
     EST-oscore clients MUST implement Block2 and MAY implement Block1.
   * The EST-coaps URLs based on coaps:// are translated to coap://, but with mandatory use of the CoAP OSCORE option.